 A surgical/procedure mask can be used over the course of many patients/clients without removing the mask between client encounters.
 Conserve your mask for as long as possible.
-The mask must be discarded if it becomes visibly soiled, makes contact with a client, or once it becomes very moist such that the integrity becomes compromised.
+The mask must be discarded if it becomes visibly soiled, wet, damaged, difficult to breathe through, made contact with a patient, or was used in a patient care area with a resident (or a cohort of residents) on contact/droplet precautions.